odoo/documentation/content/administration/upgrade.rst

    .. group-tab:: Odoo.sh

-      The process is similar to :ref:`obtaining an upgraded test database
-      <upgrade/request-test-database>` on the :guilabel:`Production` branch.
+      The process is similar to :ref:`obtaining an upgraded test database <upgrade-request-test>` on the :guilabel:`Production` branch.

       .. image:: upgrade/odoo-sh-prod.png
          :alt: View from the upgrade tab